 A recovering hater of information writing, this post is my first step towards bringing information writing to life for my third graders!
 It is a vision and collection of possibliities for infusing information writing across the curriculum through the day.

 To be an effective democratic citizen, the ability to engage in debate is crucial.
-For anyone remotely interested in politics (don’t worry, I won’t stay on this topic long, I promise!), debate is a hot topic as of late.
+For anyone remotely interested in politics (don't worry, I won't stay on this topic long, I promise!), debate is a hot topic as of late.
 The primaries are in full swing, and the shows candidates put on in the party debates are… Continue reading Politics, Heated Debate, and Most Importantly: Angling Evidence to Support Persuasive Writing

 Want to inspire kids to do more information writing?
 Teach them to write well about science.

 When I first began teaching using a workshop model, I spent forever planning my minilessons.
 I wanted to make sure that my language was exactly right, and that I got to each part of the minilesson (I often forgot the active engagement).
 I felt that the quality of my minilessons was the measure of my… Continue reading New Blog Series: Tailoring our Teaching / Assessment-based Strategy Groups for Expository Writing

 My students are embarking on their final unit of study of the school year.
-We’re doing research-based essays, which I’m attempting to tie-into the “This I Believe” Style.
+We're doing research-based essays, which I'm attempting to tie-into the "This I Believe" Style.
 I have my teaching points and some of my charts (well, the ones for this week at least!) ready-to-go, but I'm still trying to write my own… Continue reading The Final Unit of Study

-News & Announcements Chart for Monday, 11/10/08 Originally uploaded by teachergal In order to keep my demonstrations fresh, I’ve come to believe that I have to craft a NEW piece of writing each and every year for units I've taught in the past.
+News & Announcements Chart for Monday, 11/10/08 Originally uploaded by teachergal In order to keep my demonstrations fresh, I've come to believe that I have to craft a NEW piece of writing each and every year for units I've taught in the past.
 If I don't, then I find my teaching becomes stale.
 Plus, I… Continue reading Boxes & Bullets: Framing Personal Essays